julelang/manual/src/memory/memory-model.md

 #### Type Offsets and Mapping
 Although trait types and `any` types share common data, the offset for each type differs from that of the `any` type.
 Trait types can be implemented for the types they are applied to in two ways: `Type` and `&Type`.
 This means they can accept both the type directly and a smart pointer referencing that type.
 To create shared data, an `any` data type is generated for both `Type` and `&Type` possibilities of a trait type.
 These types of data are later utilized by other type data, which also includes the specialized data created for the trait.

 Type offsets come into play here.
-Since each type implemented for a trait can be stored in two forms within the trait —`Type` and `&Type`— each type corresponds to 2 type offsets.
+Since each type implemented for a trait can be stored in two forms within the trait -`Type` and `&Type`- each type corresponds to 2 type offsets.

 For example, if a trait is implemented for the types `Foo` and `Bar`, the type offsets would be structured as follows: (1) `Foo`, (2) `&Foo`, (3) `Bar`, (4) `&Bar`.
 As explained, each type corresponds to a total of 2 offsets.